Lindor homers twice as Indians down Astros 6-3

 Tyler Naquin had two hits and his RBI double in the seventh off Hector Rondon (2-1) put Cleveland up 4-3 for its first lead of the game.

-Lindor, who came off the injured list on Saturday, had a solo shot in the third off Collin McHugh and connected on a two-run homer off Josh James with no outs in the ninth to pad the lead.
+Lindor, who came off the injured list on Saturday, had a solo shot in the third off Collin McHugh and connected on a two-run homer off Josh James with no outs in the ninth.

 The Astros had a couple of chances to score late but came up short.
 Michael Brantley hit a two-out single in the seventh and reached third on a single by Carlos Correa, but Nick Wittgren retired Josh Reddick to end the threat.